Debt vs Equity Financing: Key Differences, Pros and Cons

 Debt financing involves borrowing money from lenders (banks, bondholders) that must be repaid with interest.
 The lender does not gain ownership in the company.

-Common forms: Bank loans, lines of credit, bonds, debentures, equipment financing
+Bank loans, lines of credit, bonds, debentures, equipment financing

 - Interest is tax-deductible (corporate tax shield)